Birkdale School: Sport

 Birkdale has its own playing fields, Castle Dyke, within a few miles of the main school site.
-There was a £2 million investment after acquiring a 125 year lease for the 30 acre Castle Dyke playing fields and the construction of a new state-of- the-art Sports Pavilion, which opened in 2006.
+There was a £2 million investment after acquiring a 125 year lease for the 30 acre Castle Dyke playing fields and the construction of a new sports pavilion, which opened in 2006.
 On campus, the school has a sports hall and attached gym.

-Competitive matches are played weekly – rugby and hockey in the winter term, football and hockey in easter, and cricket in summer.
-Teams are entered into various regional and national tournaments, such as the Rosslyn Park Sevens tournament and ISFA football tournaments.
-Sports tours depart annually – recent trips have included a rugby tour to Canada, cricket to Dubai and hockey to Holland.

 During the 2007–08 school year, the U16 Rugby team reached the national quarter final of the Daily Mail Vase.

 Head Masters

 Nepal

-As part of the school's charity projects it has developed strong links with some institutions in and around Kathmandu in Nepal.
+As part of the school's charity projects it has developed links with some institutions in and around Kathmandu in Nepal.
 Most notable are the Peace Garden School, for which the school has helped raise money for a new school building, and a leper colony on the outskirts of Kathmandu, where Birkdale is helping to build new facilities and a new school.
-Money has also been granted to other schools to help purchase equipment or develop facilities.

-As with other school charity projects, the money is raised through charity events and fund-raisers (as opposed to taking it from the school accounts).
-Since the year 2000, trips have been run once a year to Nepal for pupils and teachers.
-These involve volunteer work teaching or otherwise working at the schools and leper colony as well as a trek in the Annapurna region and a visit to the Chitwan jungle.
-The trips are considered crucial in maintaining strong personal links with contacts in Nepal, and helping charitable funds to be focused effectively.

-As well as links with Nepal, the school has begun to form links with J. E. B. Stuart High School in Virginia, USA, following on from a teacher exchange.